This post may contain affiliate links. Please read our disclosure policy.

 • Salt

-How To Make Granola
+How to Make Granola Recipe

 granola on a pan after baking

-pin image for granola
+pin image for granola recipe. text overlay says "homemade vanilla almond granola"

 Granola Recipe